stephipie/day-of-the-week/README.md

-# wochentag-anzeig
+## Get day of week inside the terminal

-## this script will show you the weekday and date within the terminal
+Imagine you are focused in your code but you need to know which day it is.
+How great would it be to run a script and get the answer without leaving the terminal.

-### how to run the script
+### How to run the script

 ./show-me-the-date.she